 What is Maker / Taker?

-A typical exchange consists of buyer and sellers.
-For example, anytime you place an order to buy crypto on Alpaca, there is someone else on the other side of the trade that is placing a sell order for you to take.
-What the seller is doing here is providing liquidity for the trade to take place (i.e. another user or a market maker), making it possible for you to buy crypto.
-A maker is someone who adds liquidity, and the order gets placed in the order book.
-Taker on the other hand removes the liquidity by placing a market order.
+While Alpaca stock trading remains commission-free, crypto trading includes a small fee per trade dependent on your executed volume and order type.
+Any market or exchange consists of two parties, buyers and sellers.
+When you place an order to buy crypto on the Alpaca Exchange, there is someone else on the other side of the trade selling what you want to buy.
+The seller's posted order on the order book is providing liquidity to the exchange and allows for the trade to take place.
+Note, that both buyers and sellers can be makers or takers depending on the order entered and current quote of the coin.
+A maker is someone who adds liquidity, and the order gets placed on the order book.
+Taker on the other hand removes the liquidity by placing a market order or marketable limit and executing against posted orders.

 What is Alpaca’s Maker/Taker Fee Model?